Tuesday 1st Week of Lent

 When we deny praying just for ourselves

-but we pray as well for the whole community,
+but we pray for the whole community,

 we are strengthened not only by our individual prayer